 - Outcome: Safe arrival after weather cleared

 Key Takeaway: Summer mountain weather can change rapidly, requiring real-time weather monitoring throughout the journey.
+This family made the correct decision to stop and wait rather than attempting to push through dangerous conditions.
+Their 45-minute delay prevented what could have been a serious accident.
+The lesson: even in summer, always be willing to stop when conditions deteriorate.
 For families planning this route, consider booking flexible accommodations through Expedia or TripAdvisor that allow easy modifications if weather delays occur.

 Case Study 3: Motorcycle Group Challenge